Cyphrme/Coze/README.md

 Coze explicitly defines a self-revoke method so that third parties may revoke leaked keys.
 Systems storing Coze keys should mark key as revoked when given a self-revoke message.
-The integer value "1" is suitable to denote revocation.
+Systems may use any non-zero value for `rvk` to denote key revocation and the integer value "1" is suitable to denote revocation.

 Key expiration policies, such as key rotation, are outside the scope of Coze.
-Because systems may use any non-zero value for `rvk` to denote that a key has been revoked, users must not assume future `rvk` times are applied at future times.
+Self revokes with future times must immediately be considered as revoked.

 # Supported Algorithms